‘Game Of Thrones’: Emilia Clarke Responds To Season 8 Remake Petition

 SPOILER ALERT: This article discusses the final season of HBO’s Game of Thrones.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

 The final season of HBO’s Game of Thrones has been often maligned by fans and critics alike.
-In the shortened season, fan-favorite, Daenerys Targaryen (Emilia Clarke) managed to succeed in securing the Iron Throne and her control over Westeros only to be killed by Jon Snow (Kit Harington) after she was seen to go mad and use extreme violence in her bid to take King’s Landing.
+In the shortened season, fan-favorite Daenerys Targaryen (Emilia Clarke) managed to succeed in securing the Iron Throne and her control over Westeros, only to be killed by Jon Snow (Kit Harington) after she was seen to go mad and use extreme violence in her bid to take King’s Landing.

 The end, which is often described as being too rushed for the final season, saw many fans wanting the show’s creators replaced and Season 8 rewritten and remade.
 This resulted in a petition being formed on Change.org that has seen, to date, more than 1.7 million digital signatures.
 However, the actor who played Daenerys has since come forth to give her opinion on the matter, according to NME.